-\YTD 2015 - Due to a backlog of crash reports into STARS, these measures will only illustrate data derived from TMS.
-Third quarter 2015 data is unavailable through the MSHP radio reports and is incomplete in TMS.
+YTD 2015 - Due to a backlog of crash reports into STARS, the minor injury measure will only illustrate data derived from TMS.
+Second quarter 2015 data is unavailable through the MSHP radio reports and is incomplete in TMS.

-Scott Jones Highway Safety Program Manager
+Scott Jones, Highway Safety Program Administrator

-This measure tracks annual trends in seat belt use in passenger vehicles.
-This data drives the development and focus of the Missouri Highway Safety Plan and supports Missouri's Blueprint to Save More Lives.
+This measure tracks annual trends in safety belt use in passenger vehicles.
+This data drives the development and focus of the Missouri Highway Safety Plan, which is required annually by the National Highway Traffic Safety Administration.
+In addition, this data supports Missouri's Blueprint to Save More Lives that identifies the statewide initiatives with a goal of reducing fatalities to 700 or fewer by 2016.

 Each June, a statewide survey is conducted at 560 preselected locations in 28 counties.
-The data collected is calculated into a seat belt usage rate using a formula approved by the National Highway Traffic Safety Administration.
-Data collection locations represent 85 percent of the state's vehicle occupant fatalities.
-The data collection plan is the same each year for consistency and compliance with NHTSA guidelines.
+The data collected is calculated into a safety belt usage rate using a formula approved by the National Highway Traffic Safety Administration.
+The safety belt usage survey collects data from locations representing 85 percent of the state's vehicle occupant fatalities.
+The data collection plan is the same each year for consistency and compliance with National Highway Traffic Safety Administration guidelines.

-Percent of seat belt/passenger vehicle restraint use - 1e
+Percent of safety belt/passenger vehicle restraint use-1e

-Seat belts save lives.
+Safety belts save lives.
 But getting people to use them - even to protect their own lives - is a challenge.
 Public education is one way to keep the issue in front of motorists.
 Legislation is another.
 MoDOT supports both approaches, attacking the problem with focused marketing campaigns and reinforcing it with hard facts to back legislative efforts.
 Several municipalities across the state are taking matters into their own hands enacting primary ordinances within city limits.
-Missouri currently has 46 municipalities and two counties that have adopted primary seat belt ordinances, representing 23.3 percent of the state's population.
+Missouri currently has 44 communities with a primary safety belt ordinance representing 21.6 percent of the state's population.

-Seat belt use in Missouri for 2015 was 80 percent.
-The national average for seat belt use in 2014 was 87 percent.
-Missouri's national ranking is currently 43rd.
-Only seven states rank lower in seat belt use than Missouri.
+Safety belt use in Missouri for 2014 was 79 percent.
+The national average for safety belt use in 2013 was 87 percent.
+Missouri's national ranking is currently 41st.
+Only nine states rank lower in safety belt use than Missouri.

-Missouri's seat belt use has plateaued.
-States with a primary seat belt law rank highest on seat belt use nationwide.
-States that have a secondary law continue to rate lowest in national rankings.
+Missouri's safety belt use has plateaued.
+The number of states with a primary safety belt use law, result in a higher rate of use for those states.
+States that have a secondary law continue to fall down the list in the national rankings.

-Mark Biesemeyer Motor Carrier Services Program Manager
+Mark Biesemeyer, Motor Carrier Services Program Manager

-This measure tracks the number of Commercial Motor Vehicles involved in fatal and serious injury crashes.
-MoDOT uses the information to target education, enforcement and improvement of safety features.
+This measure tracks the number of Commercial Motor Vehicles involved in fatal and serious injury crashes each year.
+MoDOT uses the information to target educational, enforcement and improvement of safety feature efforts.

 Missouri law enforcement agencies submit a vehicle accident report form to the Missouri State Highway Patrol to be entered into a statewide traffic crash database.
-This measure reports the number of CMVs involved in crashes in which one or more people are seriously injured or die as a result of the crash.
+The measure reports the number of CMVs involved in crashes in which one or more people are seriously injured or die as a result of the crash.
 Preliminary results for the current year are reported quarterly.

-Number of commercial motor vehicle crashes resulting in fatalities and serious injuries - 1f
+Number of commercial motor vehicle crashes resulting in fatalities and serious injuries-1f